 CenterPoint Energy Houston Electric

 WRITTEN 12/30/03 C.W.
-Mogannam nnam
+Mogannam

-CHECKED 12/30/03 R.M R.M.
+CHECKED 12/30/03 R.M.
 Secrest

-APROVED 12/30/03 M.W.
-Furnish sh
+APROVED 12/30/03 M.W .
+Furnis h

-Page 4 of 12
+Page 4 of 10

 SPC 007 400 02

-- 3.3.7.
-CNP will require the following additional status signals from the Generating facility: - 3.3.7.1.
-Generator Breaker for each unit - 3.3.7.2.
-Motor operated switches for each unit - 3.3.7.3.
-Generator automatic voltage regulator status (Automatic/Manual). - 3.4.
+3.3.7.
+CNP will require the following additional status signals from the Generating facility:

+3.3.7.1.
+Generator Breaker for each unit

+3.3.7.2.
+Motor operated switches for each unit

+3.3.7.3.
+Generator automatic voltage regulator status (Automatic/Manual).

+- 3.4.
 Control Subsystem: The control subsystem of the SCADA RTU shall consist of the following: - 3.4.1.
 CNP shall have remote control of all transmission (69kV, 138kV, 345kV) circuit breakers that directly affect the CNP transmission system.
 Dual remote control (control of a breaker by both the Customer's control system and CNP RTO) is not permitted.
-Figure 3 illustrates how SCADA control will interface with a typical breaker control scheme. - 3.4.2.
+Figure 1 illustrates how SCADA control will interface with a typical breaker control scheme.

+3.4.2.
 CNP shall have remote control, automatic carrier removal (ATCR), of each pilot relaying scheme.
 A control contact from the SCADA RTU shall be installed in each pilot circuit.
-See Figure 3 for typical carrier control circuit.
+See Figure 1 for typical carrier control circuit.

-4. DESIGN, LAYOUT, AND PHYSICAL CRITERIA
+4. DESIGN, LAYOUT AND PHYSICAL CRITERIA

 - 4.1.
 SCADA Set Designation: The type of SCADA RTU installed by CNP will depend on the number of controlled breakers. - 4.1.1.
-A free-standing cabinet typically 24" wide by 18" deep and 72" tall, with front access.
+At ring bus substation or breaker and half substations CNP will typically install a free-standing cabinet 24" wide by 18" deep and 72" tall, with front access.
 Clearance of 30" in front of the door shall be reserved for maintenance access.
 Substations with more than four transmission breakers may require a larger cabinet(s).
-Refer to latest Customer RTU drawing submitted by CNP at the project kick-off. - 4.2.
+Refer to latest Customer RTU drawing submitted by CNP at the project kick-off. - 4.1.2.
+Tap substations will generally require a smaller wall mounted cabinet.
+The wall mount cabinet is 30" wide by 12" deep and 42" tall.
+Clearance of 30" in front of the door shall be reserved for maintenance access. - 4.2.
 Connections to the RTU: The Construction Contractor shall install all interconnections between the SCADA RTU and the substation panels. - 4.2.1.
 The Customer shall provide a 120 VAC, fifteen (15) amp, dedicated AC power circuit, protected by a fifteen (15) amp circuit breaker, to the SCADA RTU Cabinet for lighting and a convenience outlet. - 4.2.2.
 The Customer shall provide a 130 VDC, fifteen (15) amp, dedicated DC power circuit, protected by a fifteen (15) amp circuit breaker, to the SCADA RTU Cabinet for the main RTU power. - 4.2.3.
 All cable shields shall be grounded at a location other than the SCADA RTU Cabinet.
 Cable shields shall be grounded at one end only. - 4.3.
 Cabling: The Customer shall size and install all conduit or cable troughs in accordance with ANSI/NFPA 70 (National Electrical Code). - 4.3.1.
 Polyethylene Polyvinylchloride (PEPVC) insulated shielded 2/C #16 cable with stranded copper conductors shall be used for terminations for all transducer outputs. - 4.3.2.
-Breaker controls shall use seven conductor (#12) PEPVC insulated cable with stranded copper conductors for terminations. - 4.3.3.
-Two conductor (#10 or larger) PEPVC insulated cable with stranded copper conductors shall be used for terminations of the AC and DC power circuit. - 4.3.4.
-Status and alarms shall be terminated with two conductor (#16) PEPVC insulated cable with stranded copper conductors. - 4.3.5.
-The Customer shall install the necessary conduit or cable management between the SCADA RTU and the relay panels.
+Breaker controls shall use seven conductor (#12) PEPVC insulated cable with stranded copper conductors for terminations.

+4.3.3.
+Two conductor (#10 or larger) PEPVC insulated cable with stranded copper conductors shall be used for terminations of the AC and DC power circuit.

 CenterPoint Energy Houston Electric

 WRITTEN 12/30/03 C.W.
 Mogannam

-CHECKED 12/30/03 R.M Secres st
+CHECKED 12/30/03 12/30/03 R.M.
+Secrest

-APROVED 12/30/03 3 M.W.
-Furnish
+APROVED 12/30/03 M.W .
+Furnis h

-Page 5 of 12
+Page 5 of 10

 SPC 007 400 02